external-mirrors/buffybox/README.md

 Buffyboard is a touch-enabled on-screen keyboard running on the Linux framebuffer.
 It's primarily intended for vampire hunting but you can also use it as a general purpose keyboard.

+Buffyboard uses [lvgl] for input processing and rendering.
+Key events are forwarded directly to the kernel via a uinput device.
+Since the latter emulates a hardware keyboard, the terminal keymap must match with Buffyboard's layout or else on-screen keys might not produce the correct result.

 # Status

 While partially usable, buffyboard currently still is a work in progress.